Sacramento Motorcycle Accident Lawyers

 Motorcycles are becoming an increasingly popular mode of transportation.
 According to the National Highway Traffic Safety Administration (NHTSA), the number of on-road motorcycle riders registered in the United States increased over the past two decades, doubling from 4.2 million in 2002 to 8.3 million in 2018.

 Motorcycles are more fuel-efficient and an attractive alternative to passenger vehicles, but they are less visible to other drivers on the road and can be involved in deadly accidents.
-Motorcycle crashes carry a higher risk of fatality compared to other vehicles.
+Motorcycle crashes carry a higher risk of fatality and personal injuries in Sacramento compared to other vehicles.
 Per the NHTSA, the death rate for motorcyclists in 2018 was six times that of passenger car occupants.
 Nearly 5,000 motorcyclists died, and another 82,000 motorcyclists suffered serious injuries in 2018 motorcycle accidents.

 The state of California has one of the highest numbers of registered motorcycles in the country.
 In 2019, the California Department of Motor Vehicles reported over 857,000 motorcycle registrations.
 Many Californians get severely injured or killed in motorcycle crashes every year due to negligent drivers.
 In 2018, there were 523 motorcycle fatalities in California, per the California Office of Traffic Safety (OTS).
 In Sacramento, there were 122 victims involved in motorcycle crashes the same year.